toneillcodes/attack-azure/README.md

 # Attack Azure
-Offensive tools, tactics and research on the Azure (Entra) platform.
+Offensive tools, tactics and research for Azure (Entra).

 > [!CAUTION]
 > Disclaimer: All code and techniques are intended only for use on systems that you are legally authorized to access.